 After a gpupdate /force and a minute or two of patience, each source registers with the collector and appears under Event Viewer → Subscriptions → Source Computers.
 Microsoft's authoritative reference is on Microsoft Learn: Setting up a Source Initiated Subscription.

 Subscriptions can be created in the GUI, but XML is the only sane way to manage them at scale.
 Save the following as baseline.xml on the collector.
-It pulls the high-signal IDs from our Windows Event IDs reference and drops everything else:
+It pulls the high-signal IDs from my Windows Event IDs reference and drops everything else:

 <Subscription xmlns="http://schemas.microsoft.com/2006/03/windows/events/subscription">